-In the 1950s and 1960s, the College led the Navy with innovative ideas for cooperative operations with other navies through the establishment of the Naval Command Course for senior international officers in 1956, the Naval Staff College for intermediate-level international officers in the 1970s, and the convening of regular biennial meetings of the world’s chiefs of navies in the International Sea Power Symposia from 1969 onward.
+During the post-World War II and post-Korean War era, the college saw a greater need for cooperative operations with other navies and established multiple enduring initiatives: the Naval Command Course for senior international officers in 1956, the Naval Staff College for intermediate-level international officers in the 1970s, and the convening of regular biennial meetings of the world’s chiefs of navies in the International Sea Power Symposia from 1969 onward.

-In 1972, under the leadership of Vice Admiral Stansfield Turner, a number of significant changes were instituted, including sharpening the curriculum’s focus on three academic areas.
-Over time, the names of the courses have changed slightly, but Turner’s general concept has remained over 35 years with concentration on strategy and policy, national security and decision-making, and joint military operations.
+In 1972, under the leadership of Vice Admiral Stansfield Turner, significant changes were instituted, including sharpening the curriculum’s focus on three academic areas.
+Over time, the names of the courses have changed slightly, but Turner’s general concept has remained constant for more than 35 years—concentrating on strategy and policy, national security and decision-making, and joint military operations.